basicallydan/danhough.com/_posts/2013-03-18-sxsw-interactive-learnings.md

 But what did I take back from "South-By" which can't be weighed in grammes or ounces, but only in some difficult-to-explain measure which probably got its own buzzword this week? **What did I learn?!**

-h2.
-1. Take the Bad with the Good
+## 1. Take the Bad with the Good

-"I wrote a post about this":/blog/bad-with-the-good while I was at the festival.
+[I wrote a post about this](/blog/bad-with-the-good) while I was at the festival.

 I met two people this week who are very well-respected in their fields.
 They are both powerful, well-loved and in-demand for their time, thoughts and opinions.
 They are both inspirational people.